roots/trellis/README.md

 └── example.com/        - A Bedrock-based site
 ```

+If you would like to use bedrock-ansible for multiple projects, then you can place bedrock-ansible in a folder separate from  your project and reference the absolute folder under Development setup.

 Note: The full paths to these directories must not contain spaces or else [Ansible will fail](https://github.com/ansible/ansible/issues/8555).

 ## Development setup